Our Psychologists

 • Bachelor of Psychology (Honours Class 1), Macquarie University.

-• MA, Professional Psychology – Macquarie University
+• MA, Professional Psychology – Macquarie University (Graduated 2023)

 Personal Information:

-• Postgraduate Diploma of Psychology (Advanced)
+• Postgraduate Diploma in Psychology (Massey University, NZ)

 • Natalie Parsa

-Provisional Psychologist
+Registered Psychologist

 Natalie Parsa

-Provisional Psychologist
+Registered Psychologist

-Natalie is a mature, passionate, empathetic non-judgemental counsellor who strives to help young people gain insight into their cognitions and support changes in thinking, emotions, and behaviour.
+Natalie is a mature, passionate, empathetic non-judgemental counsellor and practitioner who strives to help young people gain insight into their cognitions and support changes in thinking, emotions, and behaviour.
 Natalie engages a scientist practitioner mindset to all assessment and intervention protocols, adhering to the highest professional standards, demonstrating integrity, reflection, and accountability.
-Natalie has been collaboratively working with young people for the past 10 years, both in groups and individually, using emotion coaching, therapeutic modalities, critical thinking, facilitation, and play-based techniques to assist in optimising their potential.
+Natalie has been collaboratively working with young people for the past 12 years, both in groups and individually, using emotion coaching, therapeutic modalities, critical thinking, facilitation, and play-based techniques to assist in optimising their potential.

-Natalie has experience in working with young people with anxiety, specific phobias, emotion regulation, mood, and neurodevelopmental disorders, and is passionate about assessment.
 Natalie has worked at the Centre for Emotional Health at Macquarie University delivering assessments as well as flexibly delivering the Cool Kids manualised program to cater for child and family characteristics.
 Natalie has worked with children in a group setting at Resilience in Kids, providing psychoeducation, play and drama techniques, and mindfulness to help children develop resilience coping skills in dealing with daily “tricky stuff”.

 • Bachelor of Psychology (Honours First Class; Macquarie University)